fengjutian/x.site/docs/actix/basics/Extraction.md

 }
 ```

-**Note**: If you want the entire state to be shared across all threads, use web::Data and app_data as described in Shared Mutable State.
+Note: If you want the entire state to be shared across all threads, use web::Data and app_data as described in Shared Mutable State.

 Be careful when using blocking synchronization primitives like Mutex or RwLock within your app state.
 Actix Web handles requests asynchronously.
 It is a problem if the critical section in your handler is too big or contains an .await point.
 If this is a concern, we would advise you to also read Tokio's advice on using blocking Mutex in async code.

+ -->